S-Line Raleigh to Richmond project: Construction

-The North Carolina Department of Transportation completed the Final Environmental Impact Statement (FEIS) with the Virginia Department of Rail and Public Transportation in 2015.
-The Federal Railroad Administration issued a Record of Decision (ROD) in 2017.
+The North Carolina Department of Transportation completed the final environmental impact statement (FEIS) with the Virginia Department of Rail and Public Transportation in 2015.
+The Federal Railroad Administration issued a record of decision (ROD) in 2017.
 In 2020, North Carolina and Virginia agreed to purchase the entire abandoned right of way between Centralia and Norlina for $47.5 million as a condition of a $58 million grant by the FRA Consolidated Rail Infrastructure and Safety Improvements Program.

 In 2021, the FRA provided a $57.9 million grant for a land survey and preliminary engineering from Raleigh to Richmond.
-In 2022, a $900,000 grant was provided for a transit-oriented development study near stations along the abandoned line by the FTA Transit Oriented Development.
-Also in 2022, the United States Department of Transportation would provide a $3.4 million grant for transit centers along the line.
+In November 2022, the USDOT funded an NCDOT study on transit-oriented development (TOD) near the line, followed by a Federal Transit Administration-funded study on TOD in 2023.

 In 2023, the Federal Railroad Administration would provide a $1.09 billion grant for the project, as a part of the Infrastructure Investment and Jobs Act.
-The North Carolina Department of Transportation would provide another $1.09B grant.
+The North Carolina Department of Transportation would provide another $1.09 billion grant.

 The Federal Railroad Administration Federal-State Partnership for Intercity Passenger Rail would fund the design and construction for the initial segment of the S-Line, also known as the Norlina Subdivision.
 Stations would be built at Wake Forest, Henderson, and Norlina.
 The North Carolina Department of Transportation originally envisioned a start date between 2025 and 2029 for this initial phase.
-On July 1, 2024, Pete Buttigieg, former United States secretary of transportation along with several other state officials participated in the groundbreaking of the project, commencing construction.
+On July 1, 2024, then-United States secretary of transportation Pete Buttigieg, along with other state officials, participated in the groundbreaking of the project, commencing construction.